Anita Roddick

-Roddick was involved in activism and campaigning for environmental and social issues, including involvement with Greenpeace and The Big Issue.
-In 1990, Roddick founded Children on the Edge, a charitable organisation which helps disadvantaged children in Eastern Europe, Africa and Asia.
+Roddick was involved in activism and campaigning for environmental and social issues, including involvement with Greenpeace and the newspaper The Big Issue.
+In 1990, she founded Children on the Edge, a charitable organisation which helps disadvantaged children in Eastern Europe, Africa and Asia.
 She believed that business should offer a form of moral leadership, being a more powerful force in society than religion or government.

-In the early 2000s, she became involved in advocating for the Angola Three, African-American prisoners at the Louisiana State Penitentiary who had already been held in solitary confinement for decades.
-She helped raise international awareness and funds to aid in their appeals of flawed trials.

 Early life

-Roddick was born in a bomb shelter in Littlehampton, Sussex.
+Anita Lucia Perella was born in a bomb shelter in Littlehampton, Sussex.
 She was one of four children of Gilda (née de Vito), wife of restaurateur Donato Perella.
 Her biological father was Donato's cousin, Henry Perilli, an ice-cream and soda bar proprietor.
+Her surname at birth was registered as Perella.

-Roddick was educated in Littlehampton, at St Joseph's Convent and Maude Allen secondary modern school.
-She then trained as a schoolteacher at Newton Park College of Education in Bath, following which she taught history and English at Maude Allen school.
+She was educated in Littlehampton, at St Joseph's Convent and Maude Allen secondary modern school.
+She then trained as a schoolteacher at Newton Park College of Education in Bath, Somerset, following which she taught history and English at Maude Allen school.

 The Body Shop

 Roddick opened her first Body Shop in Brighton, England in 1976, with the goal of earning an income for herself and her two daughters while her husband was away in South America.
 She wanted to provide quality skincare products in refillable containers and sample sizes, all marketed with truth rather than hype.
 She opened her second shop six months later.
 On her husband's return, he joined the business.

 In a May 2002 article in The Globe and Mail, Jon Entine reported that Roddick had copied the name, concept and original brochures from the original Body Shop which was started in Berkeley, California in 1970 and had three stores when Roddick visited the Bay Area in the early 1970s.
 Roddick's original brochures were near-verbatim copies of material produced by the Berkeley-based Body Shop.
 When Roddick decided to expand her multinational corporation into the United States, she bought the rights to the Body Shop name for $3.5 million from the original shop owners, who were required to sign a confidentiality agreement at the time.
-As a consequence the original Body Shop renamed itself Body Time and remained in business until April 2018.
+As a consequence the original Body Shop renamed itself Body Time; it remained in business until April 2018.

 By 1991, the Body Shop had 700 branches, and Roddick was awarded the 1991 World Vision Award for Development Initiative.
 In 1996 she told Third Way: